EDCD/EDDN/schemas/README-EDDN-schemas.md

 When using the Companion API please be aware that the server that supplies this data sometimes lags behind the game - usually by a few seconds, sometimes by minutes.
-You MUST check in the data from the API that the Cmdr is docked (`["commander"]["docked"]` is `True`) and that the station and system (`["lastStarport"]["name"]` and `["lastSystem"]["name"]`) match those reported from the Journal before using the data for the commodity, outfitting
+You MUST check in the data from the CAPI that the Cmdr is docked (`["commander"]["docked"]` is `True`) and that the station and system (`["lastStarport"]["name"]` and `["lastSystem"]["name"]`) match those reported from the Journal before using the data for the commodity, outfitting